Pro/exchange-catchall/README.md

 ```

 Possible values:
-0 = no logging
+* 0 = no logging
-1 = Error only
+* 1 = Error only
-2 = Warn+Error
+* 2 = Warn+Error
-3 = Info+Warn+Error
+* 3 = Info+Warn+Error

 ## Updating the Transport Agent

-If you want to update the Exchange DKIM Transport Agent, you need to do the following:
+If you want to update the Exchange DKIM Transport Agent simply redownload the .zip file and follow the steps in the installation section.

-* Open Powershell and stop the services, which block the .dll

-        StopService MSExchangeTransport

-* Then download [ExchangeCatchAll.dll](Src/ExchangeCatchAll/bin) and overwrite the existing .dll
-* Start the services again

-        StartService MSExchangeTransport
+## Uninstalling the Transport Agent

+Follow the install instructions but execute `.\uninstall.ps1` instead.

 ## Known bugs